sn-lab/MouseGoggles/README.md

 ### Parts
 For a complete list of parts for the monocular display, binocular headset, as well as a small form factor headset, see the [Parts List](https://github.com/sn-lab/MouseGoggles/blob/main/Hardware/Parts%20Lists.xlsx).

+The circular display model listed in the parts list (TT108RGN10A) is just one of a family of similar displays, many of which may be compatible with MouseGoggles.
+Since specific display models are occasionally discontinued, listed below are the circular display model numbers we are aware of and our most up-to-date estimates of their compatibility:
+* TT108RGN10A - tested, working
+* TT108RRN11A  - tested, working
+* TT109RAN11A - untested, NOT compatible
+* TT109RAN12A - untested, likely NOT compatible
+* TT108RRN13A - untested, likely compatible
+* TST108102 - untested, likely compatible
+* TST108103 - untested, likely compatible

 ### custom PCB
 To order a custom PCB, use a PCB printing service such as [JLCPCB](https://cart.jlcpcb.com/quote?orderType=1&stencilLayer=2&stencilWidth=100&stencilLength=100&stencilCounts=5) or [seeedstudio](https://www.seeedstudio.com/fusion_pcb.html).
 Upload the zipped Gerber files for the PCB(s) you want, as listed in the [Parts List](https://github.com/sn-lab/MouseGoggles/blob/main/Hardware/Parts%20Lists.xlsx).
 Choose your desired quantity to order and hit order.